Dependency Auto-Injection

 }

-This example injects via the @Inject annotation, and the type of the object is declared with the @var annotation.
-This method has the same effect as constructor injection, but the code is more concise.
+This example uses the #[Inject] attribute for injection and automatically injects the instance into the member variable based on the object type.
+The effect is the same as constructor injection, but the code is more concise.

 Note